Everyone is different, and the treatments recommended for Paget's disease of the nipple may vary according to individual circumstances.

 Where Paget’s disease of the nipple is the only cancer in the breast, treatment usually involves:

-If invasive breast cancer or DCIS is present in the same breast the recommended treatment options may be different.
+If invasive breast cancer or DCIS is present in the same breast the recommended treatment options may be different and may involve additional treatments depending on the type and extent of that cancer.

 Breast surgery